Direct Compensation Property Damage Insurance in Ontario

 You might also be asked to file a proof of loss form.
 This form verifies your claim by asking you to provide details about the accident and the damage to your car.

-Don’t take your car to a repair shop while your claim is still under process.
+Before starting repairs, you should contact your insurer so they can assess the damage or direct you to an approved repair facility.
 If repairs have already started, the insurance company can’t assess your vehicle’s damage.

 Does DCPD Have a Deductible?

-DCPD claims don’t have a deductible because you’re not at fault for the accident.
+Most DCPD claims have no deductible, but insurers may allow you to add a DCPD deductible to lower premiums.
 However, your coverage might be split if you’re partially at fault for an accident.

 Can I Increase DCPD Coverage?